trypolis/sbywScripts/README.md

 ## What do we have?

 * mapCounter.py: counts the number of platforms, zones, travelpoints, etc you have in your map.
+* roomBuilder.py: builds rooms (similar to in env suite).